 Poor navigation around the site creates roadblocks in the product discovery, frustrates the user and leads to high bounce rate.
 While optimized site navigation removes any friction and supports users through every step of their customer journey, which results in higher conversions.

-Whether you are starting your website from scratch or decided to tweak your existing website navigation for better results, you can benefit from the 6 tips we are giving you today on improving your website navigation.
+Whether you are starting your eCommerce website from scratch or decided to tweak your existing website navigation for better results, you can benefit from the 6 tips we are giving you today on improving your website navigation.
 They’ll provide a smooth shopping experience to your customers and thus increase your site conversion rate.

 Tip #1 Place standard elements in standard places